PramodKumarYadav/find-replace/README.md

 Something should change!

-## your turn to find-replace
+## Your turn to find-replace
 With this background, I invite you to find an area that you think is broken from ages but is yet never replaced with anything better.
 Suggest something that you think can be a good replacement for this broken solution (if you can keep it positive, that would be a plus).
+For an example, I have add a find-replace suggetion to show the template for adding ideas.
+You can copy and add another idea below this with your find-replace suggestion.

+## To contribute
+Add a new pull request with your idea or add it as an issue in github and I will add it with your name and email.

+## Your idea
+- [ ] issue
+- [ ] Solution
+- [ ] Your reasoning or any other thing that you like to mention.

 ## Prison system
 - [X] Prison system is broken.
-- [ ] come up with a better alternative here...
+- [ ] Instead of court trials, send people to mindfulness centers for a few months.
+Identify why someone did what they did and how those broken areas can be fixed/healed by redirecting them to places/industries that can let them heal and improve over time.
+- [ ] Why?
+If the idea of locking people is that they are dangerous to socieity "now", sending them in prison, is only delaying the inevitable.
+They will be out one day and they may be worse than when they first entered into the prison.
+Which is exactly what the above article and data shows.
+2/3rd of these people did violent crimes "again" against someone new to land back to prison.
+We need to try out new ideas and see if we can reverse the numbers and not let first time criminals, become repeat criminals.
+- [ ] Note: I realise, this solution is easier said then done.
+Justice and prison system is a complex matter and trying to dumb it down to a one liner solution is foolish.
+Yet, so is doing the same things over and over again, expecting different results.
+You are welcome to add your own suggestion by copy-pasting this block and giving it a number say Prison system -idea 2.
+Maybe over time, there are enough little ideas that when combined together can make a dent in the system for good.
+But dont get too stuck with this one topic, I am looking forward for more ideas and suggestions in the list below.